+Thesis Option

-Thesis Option (six hours of thesis + nine hours of electives) SENG 6939 Master's Thesis Research 6 hours Electives in engineering, science and mathematics approved by the stu- 9 hours
+(six hours of thesis + nine hours of electives)

+SENG 6939 Master's Thesis Research

+Electives in engineering, science, and mathematics approved

+by the students adviser

-Systems Engineering Capstone Option (3 hours of capstone + 12 hours of electives)
+Systems Engineering Capstone Option

+(3 hours of capstone + 12 hours of electives)

-SENG 6837 Systems Engineering Capstone Project 3 hours Electives in engineering, science and mathematics approved by the stu-12 hours dent's adviser
+SENG 6837 Systems Engineering Capstone Project

+Electives in engineering, science, and mathematics approved

-SYSTEMS ENGINEERING CERTIFICATE
+by the students adviser

+Systems Engineering Certificate

-Students may already have a Masters degree in a related field and would benefit from a four course set in Systems Engineering basics that would help them advance in their professional career.
-The candidate could, after receiving a SENG certificate, apply these four courses toward the completion of the master of science degree.
+Students may already have a master's degree in a related field and would benefit from a four course set in Systems Engineering basics that would help them advance in their professional career.
+The candidate could, after receiving a SENG certificate, apply these four courses toward the completion of the Master of Science degree.
 The candidate choosing to earn a certificate in Systems Engineering will be required to complete four courses with a 3.0 grade point average or better, based on a 4.0 system.
 The candidate will be given the option to pick from the following core courses they find most useful to their application: